 Chatbots are a great way to offer a high level of customer service to your website visitors.
 Consider driving traffic to your site via Facebook ads.
 Get started with one of Canva’s Facebook ad templates, like the Neat Icons Facebook Ad or the Sydney Skyline Facebook Ad.

-Email continues to be a major marketing channel, but it's moving from generic messages to more interesting space with the application of personalization.
-Since email is the final stage to motivate an action, it is most effectively used alongside remarketing techniques, like retargeting visitors to your website.
-Imaging Peter, a recurrent visitor of your stationery site, who likes to window shop.
-If you follow up with a promotional message or brand video on your next email, you have more chances to take Peter to the end line of his customer journey to purchase that beautiful leather-bound notebook.
+Email continues to be a major marketing channel, but it's moving from generic messages to a more interesting space with the application of personalization.
+Since email is the final stage to motivate action and retain customers, it is most effectively used alongside remarketing techniques and value-based content.

 “Artificial intelligence is the biggest commercial opportunity for companies, industries, and nations over the next few decades.”